bhatikuldeep/hello-world-loggly-logging/README.md

 ## About
 This API proxy demonstrates message logging to Loggly.

-Those eager to see this in action -  Jump directly to  [How to use It](#how-to-use-it)

 The objective of creating this repository to help Apigee developers to QuickStart with logging with Loggly.

 ## Prerequisite